Seabourn Conversations: New Speakers Announced on Seabourn Sojourn 2018-2019 Extended Explorations Voyages

 - Kevin Miller (January 16, 2019 voyage) - Miller is an internationally known traveler, adventurer, speaker, author, and leadership/business consultant whose action- and fun-packed seminars have delighted audiences everywhere.
 He is president of VisionBound International, Inc., an international consulting company, and is also a senior consultant for FranklinCovey.
 A retired career regular Army officer, Kevin served as a company commander in the 7th Infantry Division and was involved in Desert Storm.

 - Bob Smolik (January 30, 2019 voyage) - Bob Smolik is a veteran diplomat and scholar, and has worked in various U.S. embassies around the world.
 His expertise as Diplomat in Residence at the University of Michigan is in economics and trade, as well as in U.N. human rights and NATO security issues.
 As an economic diplomat, he worked to open foreign markets to U.S. trade and investment on a fair and equal basis.
 He serves as ambassador of American society and culture, helping Washington to understand the political and economic dynamics of other nations.

 Extended Explorations offers travelers a variety of ways to uncover new destinations by allowing you to have an in-depth experience in a specific region or effortlessly move from one region to another.
 Adding a week, month, or an entire season to your voyage offers many benefits, including the opportunity for overnight stays in major ports with accommodations on board and ashore.

 The longest Extended Explorations voyage spans 128 days, from October 15, 2018 to February 21, 2019, departing from Los Angeles to Cape Town, South Africa.
 Guests who are not able to sail the longer voyages can choose or, in some cases, combine shorter segments that best fit schedules and interests.

-For more information, please contact a travel professional, call Seabourn
+For more information, please contact a travel advisor, call Seabourn